henryl2000/henryl2000/README.md

-Hello, I’m henryl2000
-i code in C# and Python
-i am also a student using projeects as a hobbie
+Hi there

+I am a colledge student uplaoding ome of there projects to github